RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 }
 ```

 Similarly, we may want to create a list containing a single scheduled question for `Condition2`.
-Since `Condition2` has only one experimental stage, we can leave out the field if this time, and the question will be scheduled to occur on every day that the stage is running.
+Since `Condition2` has only one experimental stage, we can leave out the field `stages` this time, and the question will be scheduled to occur on every day that the stage is running.

 This time, we will skip a step and directly added it to the configuration file under `Condition2` of `conditionQuestions`.